mikrasilnikov/vine/README.md

 # Vine

-Vine is a tool for DJs and electronic music lovers that allows them to quickly listen to previews for new tracks in popular online music stores (Beatport and Traxsource).
+Vine is a tool for DJs and electronic music lovers that allows them to quickly listen to previews of new tracks in popular online music stores (Beatport and Traxsource).
 The program saves time by downloading previews and allows user to employ his/her favorite media player.

-If you are happy with your favorite streaming service and wondering why anyone would want to listen to any previews anywhere nowadays, then you are a normal person and vine is not for you.
+If you are happy with your favorite streaming service and wondering why anyone would want to listen to any previews nowadays, then you are a normal person and vine is not for you.

 ### What's the problem?
 There are many.